BenCuff/github-pages-test/docs/spreadsheets.md

 There are 3 main types of tables that might be produced, each of which lend themselves to different publication formats [6].
 You should first consider which of these formats are the most appropriate for what you are trying to achieve through the presentation of your data.

+{% capture card_content_1 %}
-1. Demonstration tables: These are used to help make or reinforce a particular point in a clear and simple way.
+These are used to help make or reinforce a particular point in a clear and simple way.
 They are best placed in the body of a report so that users can access the information quickly, and do not need to leave the page to find it.
+{% endcapture %}

+{% capture card_content_2 %}
-2. Reference tables: These are used to provide more detailed data for users to see, at a level that might be too much for including in the body of a report.
+These are used to provide more detailed data for users to see, at a level that might be too much for including in the body of a report.
 They should be provided alongside a report in an accessible ODS spreadsheet format.
+{% endcapture %}

+{% capture card_content_3 %}
-3. Machine readable datasets: These are specifically used to allow users to carry out more detailed analyses of their own on the data, or for merging with other datasets.
+These are specifically used to allow users to carry out more detailed analyses of their own on the data, or for merging with other datasets.
 They are best provided in a CSV spreadsheet format that is optimised for machine readability, for example, to load into R or Python.
+{% endcapture %}

+{% include cards-container-start.html %}
+  {% include card.html content=card_content_1 title="Demonstration tables" %}
+  {% include card.html content=card_content_2 title="Reference tables" %}
+  {% include card.html content=card_content_3 title="Machine readable datasets" %}
+{% include cards-container-end.html %}

 It is important to further note the distinction between reference tables and machine readable datasets, and their different accessibility requirements.
 Specifically: